yeastrc/proxl-web-app/docs/using/project.rst

 This section lists each of the searches associated with this project.
 A "search" in this context is a run of Kojak, XQuest or some other peptide-spectrum match software pipeline run against spectral data.
-Project owners may change the name of these searches by clicking the pencil icon to the right of the current search name.
+Project researchers may change the name of these searches by clicking the pencil icon to the right of the current search name.
 To the right of the search name the search ID number is listed in parentheses as a standard way to refer to specific searches.